lkbrian/Restaurant-Rating-Management-System-CC-/README.md

 - Drops existing tables for Customer, Review, and Restaurant.
 - Creates new tables for Customer, Review, and Restaurant.
   Seeds the database with sample data including customers, restaurants, and reviews.
-- Displays information about customers, restaurants, and reviews for testing purposes.
+- Displays information about customers, restaurants, and reviews as per the code challenge requirements.

 #### Models: